 Parameter values may be given with expressions.
-NED language expressions have a C-like syntax, with some variations on operator names: binary and logical XOR are # and ##, while $\uparrow^$ has been reassigned to power-of instead.
-The + operator does string concatenation as well as numeric addition.
-Expressions can use various numeric, string, stochastic and other functions (fabs(), toUpper(), uniform(), erlang\k(), etc.).
+NED language expressions have a C-like syntax, with some variations on operator names: binary and logical XOR are # and ##, while $\hat{}$ has been reassigned to power-of instead.
+The # operator does string concatenation as well as numeric addition.
+Expressions can use various numeric, string, stochastic and other functions (fabs(), toUpper(), uniform(), erlang_k(), etc.).

-The list of NED functions can be read in Appendix [20].
-The user can also extend NED with new functions; this feature is described in XXX.
+NOTE: The list of NED functions can be found in Appendix D. The user can also extend NED with new functions.